observationEye/observationEye/README.md

 ![1000006631](https://github.com/user-attachments/assets/7d0fc6e4-bc7b-4b1f-badc-f223cf508c3c)
  . hello howdy heyhey!! you can call me 2T / Azure, Cryst or Seven or all of them idek man, i like being called by my kins^p^

+we see ourselve as charecters rather then one self, we gen dont know who we r anymore lowkey its corny ik:/

 azuretime is a huge comfort ship DONT PLAY.
 WE LOVE THEM TOO MUCH U GUYS DONT UNDERSTAND.

 LOVE my gf!!